syncfusion-content/blazor-docs/blazor/sankey/title.md

 - Use meaningful and descriptive titles to give users a quick insight into the data represented in the Sankey chart.
 - Keep titles and subtitles concise while providing enough context.
-- Use the subtitle to provide additional details or timeframes related to the data.
+- Use the subtitle to provide additional details related to the data.
 - Customize the font size, family, weight, and color to ensure the title and subtitle are visually appealing and readable.
 - Ensure that the title and subtitle do not overshadow the actual chart data.